tailrecursion/hlisp-starter/README.md

    cljs compiler.
 7. Initialization JavaScript for the page is generated and inserted into the HTML output, which is written to a file.

-8. The cljs compiler is invoked, compiling all cljs for all pages into one JavaScript file, `main.js`.
+Then, when all HTML source files have been processed, the cljs compiler is invoked, producing a single JavaScript file: `main.js`.
 External libraries can be prepended to `main.js` at this point.
-9. The product of the hlisp compiler is the output HTML files and `main.js`.
+The product of the hlisp compiler is the output HTML files and `main.js`.

 ## Related Projects